Exercises you can do at home right now to improve your shooting technique

-There's nothing like having a smooth, fluent and efficient gun mount.
-You look good and you will align your shooting eye perfectly time after time.
-Here's how to practise and make perfect.
+There's nothing like having a smooth, fluent and efficient gun-mount.
+You look good and you will align your shooting eye perfectly time after time, says Steve Rawsthorne.

-The exercises take just a few minutes but you need to do them regularly.
+The routines take just a few minutes.
 If you can do them on a daily basis so much the better.

 Before you start, it’s worth checking what you’re wearing on your top half.
 You should be able to swing through the gun easily without restriction.
 If you do feel constricted, then read our suggestions for the best shooting shirts and the best shooting vests, which we’ve chosen for freedom of movement.

 It’s all about muscle memory

 Muscle memory basically means that after you have practised a movement a certain number of times, you don’t need to consciously think about it to get it right.
 If you’ve practised sufficiently then the movements will be natural when you’re holding your gun.
 Get to this stage and all you will have to think about is focusing on the target, rather than being sidetracked over whether your feet are in the right place, whether you’re turning correctly or whether you’re holding your gun properly.